simondlevy/NengoCPP/README.md

 [PID control](https://en.wikipedia.org/wiki/PID_controller).
 You use the mouse to move little green square around, and the PID controller adjusts the position of a little red circle so that it follows the square.
 We wrote this example using [OpenCV](https://opencv.org/about.html), because of how easy it is to do these sorts of animations.
 So if you want to try this example, you'll need to install OpenCV as well.
+The make/run procedure is the same as for the command-line example.

 # Writing your own applications